Meet the Governors

 I have been a member of the governing board of Laygate Community School since

-2012, serving initially as a co-opted governor, vice-chair and now chair since July
+2012, serving initially as a co-opted governor, vice-chair and now the chair since July

 I have lived most of my life in South Tyneside and taught in three secondary schools